qnzhou/slot_map/README.md

 To prevent version overflow from happening too often, we need to ensure that we don't reuse the same slot too often.
 So we do not reuse recently freed slot-indices as long as their number is below a certain threshold (`kMinFreeIndices = 64`).

-Keys also can carry an extra 24 bits of information provided by a user that we called `tag`.
+Keys also can carry a few extra bits of information provided by a user that we called `tag`.
 That might be handy to add application-specific data to keys.

 For example:
 ```cpp